-Reference to the Act Section 10(1)(gB)(iii)
+Reference to the Act Section 10(1)(gB)(iii) Meaning Lump sum payments accruing after 1 March 2011 from a compensation fund in respect of lump sum compensation paid by the employer as a direct result of an occupational death of an employee.
+These payments must be in terms of the Compensation for Occupational Injuries and Diseases Act, 1993 and within the requirements of Section 10(1)(gB)(iii) of the Income Tax Act, as amended.
+Provided that any such amount which becomes payable in consequence of or following

-- Lump sum payments accruing after 1 March 2011 from a compensation fund in respect of: - Lump sum compensation paid by the employer as a direct result of an occupational death of an employee. - These payments must be in terms of the Compensation for Occupational Injuries and Diseases Act, 1993 and within the requirements of Section 10(1)(gB)(iii) of the Income Tax Act, as amended. - Provided that any such amount which becomes payable in consequence of or following upon the death of a person must be deemed to be an amount which accrued to such person immediately prior to his/her death.
+Provided that any such amount which becomes payable in consequence of or following upon the death of a person must be deemed to be an amount which accrued to such person immediately prior to his/her death.